Mongolia

 What is life like for Fulbrighters in the host country?

 Fulbright ETAs in Mongolia typically live in the teacher’s dormitory close to their host institute.
 After preparing their breakfast at home, a typical schedule for an ETA starts with traveling to school and preparing for their class/es with co-teachers.
-After classes finish, ETA’s usually host clubs for students or teachers at their school.
-Once classes and clubs wrap up, the rest of the day is personal time.
+After classes finish, ETAs usually host clubs for students or teachers at their school.
+After classes and clubs finish, the rest of the day is free.

-ETAs based in the capital city of Ulaanbaatar have access to local and foreign supermarket chains such as Nomin, Orgil, Emart, or Totem (which also carries household items, small electronics, clothes, etc.) Ulaanbaatar also offers many local and international café chains such as Caffe Bene, Tom N Toms, Jack’s Coffee, and ROC that can serve as places to grab a cup of coffee or tea and lesson plan or hang out.
+ETAs based in the capital city of Ulaanbaatar have access to local and foreign supermarket chains including Nomin, Orgil, Emart, and Totem (which also carries household items, small electronics, clothes, etc.) Ulaanbaatar also offers many local and international café chains including Caffe Bene, Tom N Toms, Jack’s Coffee, and ROC that can serve as places to grab a cup of coffee or tea and plan lessons or hang out.

 Eligibility